greencardigan/TC4-shield/RoastLoggerTC4/branches/TRY-standalone-menu/RoastLoggerTC4/README.txt

 RoastLoggerTC4
 --------------

+RoastLoggerTC4  version 2.0    10 July 2012 by Jim Gallt and Tom Coxon
+ - general release of software with standalone capability (see below)
+ - default fan PWM frequency set to 61Hz for best performance with HTC interface

 RoastLoggerTC4  version 1.0b   18 May 2012 by Jim Gallt and Tom Coxon (beta version)
  - optional standalone capability includes heat, fan control with 4-button interface (LCDapter)
    - button 1:  reset timer or return to normal run mode from adjustment mode